hero background image

 Personalized recommendations

-Machine learning algorithms can be used to examine customers’ spending habits, trading histories, risk propensity, or other factors and generate personalized recommendations for financial products and services, improving engagement and loyalty.
+Machine learning algorithms can be used to examine customers’ spending habits, trading histories, risk propensity, or other factors and generate personalized recommendations for financial products and services, allowing banks to:

 Learning path personalization

 Implemented into learning management systems, machine learning algorithms can customize the learning experience for each student, offering personalized courses and learning paths based on a student’s performance, interests, and goals.
-This way, educational institutions can help students learn more effectively and reach their academic goals faster.
+This way, educational institutions can:

 Dropout mitigation